WeicongHuang/QWN-Routing/README.md

   - run `Q-CFPSR-WR\src\Simulations.java`

 ### 4. plot figures in our paper
-a).
-Draw histograms of average residual energy, the number of node, throughput and correct rate according to `Q-CFPSR/examples/CFPSR__Performance.xls` in  Q-CFPSR.
+- Draw histograms of average residual energy, the number of node, throughput and correct rate according to `Q-CFPSR/examples/CFPSR__Performance.xls` in Q-CFPSR.

-b).
-Draw histograms of average residual energy, the number of node, throughput and correct rate according to `Q-CFPSR-WR/examples/CFPSR-WR-Performance.xls` in  Q-CFPSR-WR.
+- Draw histograms of average residual energy, the number of node, throughput and correct rate according to `Q-CFPSR-WR/examples/CFPSR-WR-Performance.xls` in Q-CFPSR-WR.

-c).
-Draw histograms of average residual energy, the number of node, throughput and correct rate according to `QCPS/examples/QCPS__Performance.xls` in  QCPS.
+- Draw histograms of average residual energy, the number of node, throughput and correct rate according to `QCPS/examples/QCPS__Performance.xls` in QCPS.